kentywang/-jigg-lysp-puff-/README.md

 - Improve time complexity of GC from O(n^4) to O(n).
 - Add more primitives and other usual language features.
 - Flesh out verbose mode.
-- Fix stack buildup in C by explicitly setting some static variables to store eval data.
-Currently, there's a cycle of calls of `eval_dispatch`, `apply`, `eval_sequence`, `eval_dispatch`, and `eval_if` when running `count-to-a-million`.
-I'll also need a virtual call stack, I believe.
-  My current implementation is TCO with respect to GCed values, but not the rest of the C stack.
-I could implement the solution either with a massive eval_dispatch to trigger the C compiler to do TCO, or I could build it using stacks, registers, and jump statements to chain instructions...

 Compiling:
 ```